Brian Mullins: Senior

 In 1980 Dublin set out to atone for developing a reputation as Kerry's whipping boys.
 A record seventh consecutive Leinster title looked likely, however, in June of that year tragedy struck.
 Mullins was driving out the Clontarf Road in Dublin when his Fiat 127 went out of control and collided with a lamp post.
 The midfielder was lucky to escape with his life, however, it now looked as if the injuries which he sustained would signal the end of his football career.
 Nothing could be further from Mullins's mind.
 He completed his studies in the United States while he recovered, a miraculous recovery which saw him return to the Dublin team.

 In 1983 Mullins was back as a midfield marshal as 'the Dubs' took on reigning All-Ireland champions Offaly in the Leinster final.
 A five-point victory on that occasion gave him a seventh provincial winners' medal, a truly remarkable achievement after his accident.
 A thrilling draw and a replay against Cork allowed Dublin to advance to an All-Ireland final meeting with Galway.
 Both sides played on a day when the rain spoilt what has gone down in history as the dirtiest championship decider ever played.
 Barney Rock scored an opportunist goal ten minutes into the game when a Galway kick-out found him unmarked.
 Ray Hazley, Kieran Duff and Mullins were all sent-off for Dublin while Galway's Tomás Tierney was also dismissed.
 In spite of this Dublin's 'twelve apostles' hung on to secure a 1–10 to 1–8 victory and a fourth and final All-Ireland winners' medal for Mullins.

 Dublin, as reigning champions, entered the centenary year championship of 1984 as favourites to retain the All-Ireland title.
 This favourites tag was justified as Mullins added an eighth Leinster title to his collection before later lining out in the All-Ireland decider.
 Kerry, a team that had carved out a reputation as one of the greatest of all-time over the previous decade, provided the opposition and a great game was expected.
 The spectators were disappointed as Kerry dominated the proceedings and Mullins's side collapsed.
-Only two of his team mates scored, including a goal from Barney Rock.
+Only two of his teammates scored, including a goal from Barney Rock.
 At the full-time whistle Kerry were the new champions by 0–14 to 1–6.